 By Austin Killeen Ringside Photos by Lori Pina

-The first four bouts of the evening were scheduled for four rounds.
+The remaining bouts are scheduled for four rounds.

 In a contest between debuting boxers lightweight Cristian Castillo 138.4 lbs. of Albuquerque, NM won by KO over Angel Avila El Paso, TX.
 I’ve seen Castillo work out at the gym on several occasions but had no idea what he would be like in a real contest.
 In the opening round, I could see both boxers had good left jabs.
 Castillo had one additional skill; good head movement.
 As the round developed Avila never followed up on his jab, but Castillo always did.
 Forty six seconds into the second round Avila walked into a right hand and the contest was over.
 You can’t place too much value on a single fight, but based on Saturday nights fight, Castillo appears to have a decent punch and some potential.
 He is tentatively scheduled to appear on the Legacy promotion scheduled for February of next year.
 An worthy opponent will be named at a latter date.